Potato Chip Cookies

 Let me just say that I think every day is a cookie day, but rainy days especially.
 Sometimes I get in the mood to experiment.
 And look for great recipes.
 So, when I found out about this family recipe for potato chip cookies, I was excited.
 And it’s pretty easy.

-These Potato Chip Cookies have an unbelievable taste that makes your mouth water when you look at it.
+This Potato Chip Cookie recipe has anย unbelievable taste that makes your mouth water when you look at it.
 But I will warn you:

-This dough is completely addicting and delicious and calls to you every time you look in that direction.
+This cookie dough isย deliciousย and calls to you every time you look in that direction.
 If you’re like me and can’t get away from it, take my advice.
 Cover the cookie dough balls loosely with plastic wrap and pop that pan in the fridge while the others are baking.
-If you don’t, there might not be enough dough left to actually make the cookies.
+If you don’t, there might not be enough dough left to actually makeย the cookies.
 Don’t ask me how I know.

 How to Make Potato Chip Cookies

-This is a standard chocolate chip cookie recipe.
-No surprises here.
-Here are a few hints about mixing:
+This is a standard chocolate chip cookie recipe. ย No surprises here.
+Here are 2 hints before you begin:

-• Use a hand mixer or stand mixer to cream the ingredients.
+• Use an electric mixer or stand mixer to cream the ingredients.
 Because the butter isn’t melted, a spoon won’t get the cookie dough creamed as well.

 • For the best textured cookies, don’t just throw all of the ingredients in a bowl.
 Cream the ingredients in the order shown in the recipe below, and mix for the amount of time it suggests, especially the initial mixing of the butter and sugar.

-collage of stages of cookie dough in a bowl
+cookie dough for potato chip cookies in a bowl

-• Chill the dough.
-I usually roll the dough balls first, but you can refrigerate first if you’d like.
-Either way works.
-Roll the dough into balls, but make the balls taller rather than rounder.
-This is a hint from Sally’s Baking Addiction that we love to use.
+1. Scoop the dough into balls using a 1 1/2″ cookie scoop and place on a parchment paper lined baking sheet.
+Hint: Roll the dough into balls, but make the balls taller rather than rounder.
+This is a tip from Sally’s Baking Addiction that we love to use.
 It gives you the thickest cookies you can get.

 chocolate chip cookie dough with potato chips